 BORNO STATE REPORT

-Women being trained at the preliminary session of the capacity-building programme on micro-gardening, organised by GREENCODE and Social Action in Borno State
+Women being trained at the preliminary session of the capacity-building programme on micro-gardening, organised by GREENCODE and Alone in Borno State

 As part of efforts at addressing the humanitarian crisis in the Sahel region, Alone has been working with community groups and human rights activists to develop sustainable solutions beyond humanitarian efforts, that could improve the livelihoods of displaced persons at the various IDP camps and host communities in Borno State.
 These engagements have yielded some positive results, as some IDPs are now able to engage in micro-scale farming and grow agricultural products, such as vegetables.
 But, there is an urgent need to scale up on the progress made, through innovative agriculture that will bring more value and improve the agricultural food supply chain.
 For this reason, Alone has extended its engagements to government representatives at the State Ministry of Agriculture and the State Emergency Management Agency, SEMA.
 These ongoing advocacy efforts are geared towards expanding the capacity-building programmes, by proffering ways of setting up the trainees to become entrepreneurs in the agricultural sector.
 There is a need for more land to be made available to the people for farming, given that most of the land available for agriculture are in communities under the Boko Haram siege.
 For the initiative to be sustained, it is important for all stakeholders, including women in conflict-affected communities, to engage and develop ideas on ways of providing and protecting sustainable livelihoods, in order to bolster development in their communities.